AndrasKovacs/staged/newpaper/supplement/README.md

    theory and develops some basic metatheory for it.

-In each folder, build instructions and further documentation can be found in the local README-s and the sources files.
+In each folder, build instructions and further documentation can be found in the local README-s and the source files.